Back to Blog

 Study Tips for Difficult Questions

-2. Understand, Don't Just Memorize
+1. Understand, Don't Just Memorise

-Focus on understanding the reasoning behind facts:
+Focus on the reasoning behind each fact rather than rote recall:

 • Why does each state get equal Senate representation?